-Non-dimensional forms of the governing equations, (Eqs.
+Non-dimensional forms of the governing equations ,(Eqs.
 (3), (4) and (8)) are solved numerically to obtain the temperature and radiative heat flux distributions at each nodal point in the 2-D computational domain along the burner.
 Equations (3), (4) and (8) are coupled and must be solved simultaneously.
-For those purpose, the finite-difference forms of the gas and porous energy equations are obtained using the central differencing for derivative terms.
+For this purpose, the finite-difference forms of the gas and porous energy equations are obtained using the central differencing for derivative terms.

-The governing equations are discretized in a uniform structural mesh, where the error of discretization is the order of $(\Delta x)^2 \operatorname{or}(\Delta y)^2$ .
-To check grid independency, various mesh points are tested and finally a uniform mesh $40 \times 100$ is selected in x-and y-directions.
-Fig. 2(a) shows the results of gas temperature profiles for different mesh points where the profile is the same for the number of mesh points more than $40 \times 100$ .
+The governing equations are discretized in a uniform structural mesh, where the error of discretization is the order of $(\Delta x)^2$ and $(\Delta y)^2$.
+Grid independency is checked for some mesh points and finally a uniform mesh 40×100 is selected in x and y-directions.
+The discrete ordinates method is used to transform the equation of radiative transfer to a set of ordinary differential equations, which are numerically solved simultaneously with the gas and solid energy equations.
+The sequence of calculations can be stated as follows: